Jordan Dechtman | May 20, 2025

 The difference is in how the contributions are made and how much you can contribute.
 With the backdoor Roth IRA, you make after-tax contributions to a traditional IRA and then convert those funds to a Roth IRA.
-In 2024, the backdoor Roth IRA contribution limit is $7,000, or $8,000 for those over age 50.
+In 2024, the backdoor Roth IRA contribution limit is $7,000, or $8,000, for those over 50.

 With the mega backdoor Roth IRA, you make after-tax contributions to an after-tax account within your 401k and then convert those funds to a Roth 401k.